Renormalised two-point functions of CLE$_4$ gaskets: Renormalised two-point correlation functions for CLE

 \begin{conj}[FK representation of the continuum limit of AT spins] Consider the AT model on the self-dual line with parameters $(J,U)$ satisfying \eqref{eq:ATline}.
 Let $g \in (4/3, 4]$ be given by \eqref{eq:g}.

-Then an FK representation of the continuum limit of $\sigma_1$ with wired boundary conditions is given by $\sum_{C \in CLE_4^g}\nu(C)s_C,$ where we sum in the decreasing order of gasket diameter over all the CLE$_4$ gaskets appearing in the iteration described in Theorem \ref{thm:twopointAT}, the $\nu(C)$ are Minkowski content measures \footnote{In fact, Minkowski content measures have not been directly shown to exist for CLE$_4$, but several constructions of natural measures on CLE$_4$ gasket exist and they should all be up to constants equal to this Minkowski measure (up to absolute constants that can be determined) \cite{SSV, miller2024existence, AlcadeHeeneyLis2026}.} \end{conj}
+Then an FK representation of the continuum limit of $\sigma_1$ with wired boundary conditions is given by $\sum_{C \in CLE_4^g}\nu(C)s_C,$ where we sum in the decreasing order of gasket diameter over all the CLE$_4$ gaskets appearing in the iteration described in Theorem \ref{thm:twopointAT}, the $\nu(C)$ are Minkowski content measures \footnote{In fact, Minkowski content measures have not been directly shown to exist for CLE$_4$, but several constructions of natural measures on CLE$_4$ gasket exist and they should all be equal to this Minkowski measure (up to absolute constants that can be determined) \cite{SSV, miller2024existence, AlcadeHeeneyLis2026}.} and $s_C$ are i.i.d.
+Rademacher signs. \end{conj}

 Before explaining the modifications necessary to obtain the proof, let us show the calculation demonstrating that our formula for $g = 2$ is up to a universal constant equal to the formula obtained in the seminal paper \cite{CHIcorr}.